Thyroid Surgery

 • Malignant

-• Nondiagnoistic or indeterminate thyroid nodules
+• Nondiagnostic or indeterminate thyroid nodules

-• Differentiated thyroid cancers
+• Differentiated thyroid cancers (papillary, follicular, medullary)

 • Anaplastic thyroid cancer